Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What’s the benefit of using a car insurance broker?

-Regardless of which category an insurance broker falls into, they can provide the following benefits:
+Regardless of which category an insurance broker falls into, they can provide many benefits.
+They’ll be able to:

-- They use extensive knowledge of the marketplace to find deals and savings
+- Use extensive knowledge of the marketplace to find deals and savings.

-- They do all the legwork for you in comparing policies
+- Do all the legwork for you in comparing policies.

-- They warn of insurance traps, pitfalls and legal requirements
+- Warn of insurance traps, pitfalls and legal requirements.

-- They can represent you expertly when dealing with insurers
+- Represent you expertly when dealing with insurers.

-- They often have access to policies that the average person does not know about
+- Have knowledge about policies that the average person does not know about.

-- They are often able to negotiate better deals than you could alone.
-Due to a broker’s position in the industry, many companies extend them special offers to pass onto their clients
+- Negotiate better deals than you could alone.
+Due to a broker’s position in the industry, many companies extend them special offers to pass onto their clients.

-- They know and can advise you of any discounts or exemptions you may be entitled to
+- Advise you of any discounts or exemptions you may be entitled to.

-- They remain impartial and committed to the best outcome.
-Insurance brokers are strictly governed by industry regulations which require them to act in your best interests and disclose any conflicts of interest they may have
+- Remain impartial and committed to the best outcome.
+Insurance brokers are strictly governed by industry regulations which require them to act in your best interests and disclose any conflicts of interest they may have.

 How much does a car insurance broker cost?

 - The bulk of a car insurance broker’s income will typically come from commissions paid by insurers.
-This can range from 0-25% of your premium paid.
+This usually ranges from 3-20% of your premium paid.
 It does not directly cost you anything, as this sum is paid by the insurance company, but it might mean your broker has an incentive to direct you to more expensive policies or certain insurers that pay bigger commissions.

 - You may have to pay additional flat fees when you sign up for a new insurance policy, an hourly rate or flat fee for time they have spent working on your behalf such as when making a claim, an annual management fee if you are maintaining policies through them and more.
 They can charge fees at their own discretion, but are required to be clear and up-front about them.

 How do I find a cheap car insurance broker?